babylonchain/babylon-finality-gadget/README.md

 ## Dependencies

-The DA SDK requires a synced `bitcoind` node for querying the chain type and fetching blocks.
-Installation instructions can be found [here](https://github.com/babylonchain/staking-indexer/blob/dev/doc/bitcoind_setup.md).
+The DA SDK requires a BTC RPC client defined in https://github.com/btcsuite/btcd/tree/master/rpcclient.
+We wrap it in our own BTC Client to make it easier to use.

 ## Usages